What is the summer program?

 What application materials are needed?

-Check the application for the latest information, as it changes year to year.
-It includes your transcript, activities, a video, and answers to some questions.
+The application changes year-to-year, so you should check back in the fall to learn what is needed for the LaunchX Summer 2019 application.
+Usual application materials include your transcript, activities, a video, and answers to some questions.
 We do not require or accept test scores or recommendation letters.

 Sections of the application include: